mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 After wearing the mask and moving around the city for a whole afternoon, I noticed the following **contradictions**:
 - comfort in hiding *vs* discomfort in breathing
 - liberating expression *vs* limiting communication
-- protection *vs* opportunity for exposure (similar effect to our digital ID)
+- sense of protection *vs* opportunity for exposure
 - attention avoidance (eg random unwanted acquaintances) *vs* attention catcher (it looks quite creepy)

 ## time-zero challenge